 Thanks to the Internet, Yoga Nidra is easily accessible from home.
 However, it is recommended to try it with an experienced Yoga Nidra teacher in a studio setting to help establish the right foundation and provide guidance if you are just testing the waters.

-The ultimate best place to learn Yoga Nidra in real life if you're not limited by the budget: Esalen Institute, Big Sur, California - Yoga Nidra Retreat: Rest, Restore, and Rewrite Your Life - May, 2021
+The ultimate best place to learn Yoga Nidra on-site if you're not limited by the budget is Esalen Institute in Big Sur, California.
+Check their schedule for upcoming retreats and workshops.

 - Listen to the original recording of Yoga Nidra by Swami Satyananda Saraswati (in English) - 39 minutes